dongqi-DQ/WRF4PALM/README.md

 dt_start    = datetime(2017, 6, 16, 0,)   #  start time in YYYY/MM/DD/HH format
 dt_end      = datetime(2017, 6, 17, 0,)   #  end time in YYYY/MM/DD/HH format
-interval    = 2                           #  define time interval of WRF output to be read for the coupling ts          = '2hour'                     #  specify the update frequency of boundary conditions to show in the dynamic input file name
+interval    = 2                           #  define time interval of WRF output to be read for the coupling ts          = '2hour'                     #  specify the update frequency of boundary conditions which will
+                                          #  show in the dynamic input filename
                                           #  this works as a reference in case the update frequency calculation went wrong
 ```